 Wait, that sounds complicated

-The myriad options are overwhelming, but don’t give up yet.
+The myriad options can be overwhelming, but don’t give up.

 “One of the great things about index funds is that they are a great starting point,” Vanguard’s Rowley says.
 Vanguard was founded by John Bogle, the inventor of the index fund.

-Consider this example: Vanguard’s Total Stock Market Index Fund includes 3,660 stocks.
-Its Total International Stock Index Fund is made up of companies in emerging markets and developed countries, excluding the U.S. It consists of 6,045 stocks.
+Consider this example: Vanguard’s Total Stock Market Index Fund includes about 3,600 stocks.
+Its Total International Stock Index Fund is made up of companies in emerging markets and developed countries, excluding the U.S. It consists of 6,270 stocks.

 Two funds, nearly 10,000 stocks, plus one high-quality bond fund.
 And just like that, you’re investing like a pro.